spotify/docker-gc/README.md

 Although docker normally prevents removal of images that are in use by containers, we take extra care to not remove any image tags (e.g. ubuntu:14.04, busybox, etc) that are in use by containers.
-A naive "docker rmi `docker images -q`" will leave images stripped of all tags, forcing docker to re-pull the repositories when starting new containers even though the images themselves are still on disk.
+A naive `docker rmi $(docker images -q)` will leave images stripped of all tags, forcing docker to re-pull the repositories when starting new containers even though the images themselves are still on disk.